Detroit is old and one win wont change that.

 - Barrie likes this

-Pavel datsyuk is the best player in the world because he snatches the puck from unsuspecting forwards, then dangles 2 defenceman, and follows it up by doing "the datsyuk" on his victims, then calmly skates back to his bench ,and goes home to his girlfriend back in the motherland.
+Pavel datsyuk is the best player in the world because he snatches the puck from unsuspecting forwards, followed by the filthy dangling of 2 unworthy defenceman, finishing it up by doing "the datsyuk" on his victims.
+The end result is a calm skate back to his bench ,and then home to his multiple girlfriends back in the motherland.

 Posted 07 May 2010 - 11:44 AM